Best Practices in Self-Advocacy skill building from the Center for Parent Information and Resources.

 The Oklahoma Rehabilitation Council is a proud member of the NSCRC.

 Home page of the Oklahoma Department of Rehabilitation Services.
-The Disability Resource Guide can be found on the upper right side of their front page.

 OK.gov provides one-stop access to state and local government: a centralized electronic portal where citizens and businesses can easily access government information and services from multiple agencies.